Diagnostic Testing for Dogs & Cats in Frederick, MD

 At Old Farm Veterinary Hospital, we are able to run a series of diagnostic tests to look for signs of illness in your dog or cat.

 Some common diagnostic tests we perform include:

-- Blood panel: This test looks for signs of illness in your pet’s blood, including screening for anemia, leukemia, kidney problems, liver issues, and other diseases and conditions.
+- Blood panel: This test looks for signs of illness in your pet’s blood, including screening for anemia, leukemia, kidney problems, liver issues, diabetes, and other diseases and conditions.

 - Urinalysis: Your pet’s urine is checked for signs of disease in the urinary tract, such as the kidney, ureters, and bladder.
 Additionally, urinalysis can help detect signs of diabetes.

 - Fecal analysis: Similar to a urinalysis, your pet’s feces are examined for signs of parasites or disease.

 - Skin scraping: To look for skin disease and external parasites, your pet’s skin may be scraped slightly and examined under a microscope.

 - EKG: An electrocardiogram (EKG) is used to monitor your pet’s heart activity and test for heart disease.

 - X-rays: An X-ray can be used for a variety of diagnostic reasons, including checking bones for fractures, examining whether there is fluid in your pet’s organs, checking for foreign bodies, and examining the soft tissues.

 - Ultrasound: This procedure uses sound waves to visualize internal organs in more detail.
 We can check internal injuries or signs of disease.
 Ultrasounds can also guide surgical procedures.

 - Histopathology: When a surgery or necropsy is performed, or a biopsy of a lesion is taken, a sample is preserved for examination under a microscope.